 When a property is for sale

-If the owner decides to sell the property (including caravans), the tenant can be affected in a number of ways.
+If the property owner decides to sell the property (including caravans), the tenant can be affected in a number of ways.

-In a fixed agreement, the owner cannot make the tenant leave because they decide to sell the property.
+In a fixed agreement, the property owner cannot make the tenant leave because they decide to sell the property.
 The tenant can stay until the end of the term, and the new owner will become the lessor.

-If the tenant is in a periodic agreement, and the owner requires vacant possession, they must give the tenant a Notice to leave (Form 12) or Form R12 for rooming accommodation.
+If the tenant is in a periodic agreement, and the property owner requires vacant possession, they must give the tenant a Notice to leave (Form 12) or Form R12 for rooming accommodation.
 The tenant must have at least 4 weeks’ notice from the signing of the contract of sale.

 When a moveable dwelling park is being sold to a new owner